zhangkunYX/cruise/README.md

 # For the front-end, server with hot reload at localhost:8080
 npm run dev

-# build for back-end server`s front-resource
+# To make a production build and build for back-end server`s front-resource
 npm run build

+It re-creates a folder named *public* on the root directory.
+This is where the production-ready front-end of the web application resides.

 # For the back-end, Run the *main server*. server with json-server at localhost:5000
 npm run server